anarion80/porcupine/README.md

 ## :keyboard: Firmware/keymaps

+[QMK firmware and keymaps](https://github.com/anarion80/porcupine_qmk) - :exclamation: still in development, not tested with actual board - just some default keymaps for all variants to get it to compile successfully.

-QMK/ZMK keymaps will be here once the proptotype is built.
+ZMK firmware and keymaps will be here once the proptotype is built.

 ## :pencil2: How to use/update/modify